 Disclaimer: self-defence is about getting yourself out of dangerous situations.
-Your own safety is of the highest importance and you are strongly encoraged to consider the risks before enaging in self-defence of others.
+Your own safety is of the highest importance and you are strongly encouraged to consider the risks before engaging in self-defence of others.
 Act collectively, don’t engage by yourself if you can avoid it and stay safe.
 Contact us if you want to talk about this further.

 WINTA = Women, Intersex, Non-Binary, Transgender and Agender